Angle Grinder vs Die Grinder: What to Know Before You Buy

 DeWalt DCG413B 20V MAX Brushless

 Going cordless with an angle grinder makes sense for outdoor work, job sites without power, and quick cuts where dragging a cord is more hassle than the job itself.
 The DCG413B uses a brushless motor on the 20V MAX platform, producing 9,000 RPM.
 The electronic brake stops the disc in under 2 seconds after trigger release.
 E-Clutch anti-kickback system detects stalls and shuts down the motor.
 Sold as bare tool; runs best on a 5.0Ah or 6.0Ah battery.
+In plumbing and HVAC rough-in work where you're cutting pipe in all-day without a reliable outlet nearby, this machine pays for itself in lost time not chasing extension cords.

 - Brushless motor, 9,000 RPM, electronic brake